annejooyun/Heis_2020_GO/Elevator_project/README.md

 *Info*: Whenever the network-module detects that a message has been broadcasted to the order-executed-port (see network-module), the message is sent directly to the orderDistributer, using this channel.

+#### ch_int_order_exec:
+*Type:* `Int`

+*Usage:* Internal order executed

+*Info*: When an internal order is executed at a floor, all orders at that floor are executed.
+Whenever an order is executed, the floor of which order has been executed at is sent from the order handler to the order distributer.

+#### ch_order_timeout:
+*Type:* `ButtonEvent`

+*Usage:* Time-out for non-executed orders

+*Info*: When an internal order is not executed for a fixed time after it has been taken, the order is redistributed to another elevator.

 ### Goroutines

+These are the goroutines we use.
+The first three are used for polling new statuses, updates and timeouts.
+The last five are the main functions of the program, that takes care that each order is registered, distributed, executed and removed properly.
+To read more about these routines, see their respective modules.

 ```
   //Polling